Lukasz Palka

 Golden Tips for Photographers

 AP: The works of your girlfriend look gorgeous!
-Please tell us three lessons you believe are really important for every photographer?
+Please tell us three lessons you believe are essential for every photographer.

 Lukasz:

-- Don’t give up to early — keep at a project until you’ve explored it deeply.
+• Don’t give up too early — keep at a project until you’ve explored it deeply.
 If you’re interested in something, then pursue it.
 Don’t quit because it’s hard.
 Only quit if it no longer interests you.

-Lukasz, it has been a great pleasure for us to take an interview with you.
-Thank you so much for sharing such an incredible and inspiring story with us.
-We wish you great achievements, continued success, and more creative projects.
-To learn more about Lukasz Palka photography feel free to visit his website.
+Lukasz, it has been a great pleasure for us to have an interview with you.
+Thank you so much for sharing such an incredible and inspiring story.
+We wish you outstanding achievements, continued success, and more creative projects.
+To learn more about Lukasz Palka’s photography, visit his website.

 Date Night